lucaspellegrinelli/kageku/README.md

 ### Other details
 - You cannot move the pawns two squares up in the first move like you do in chess

-## Why making an AI for it?

-The main ideia is simply to check if the game is fair for white and black.
-But Im always hyped for these kinds of project, so for me its a lot of fun also.

 ## Requirements